Start Here: Buying Property In Today’s Market

 Many buyers begin searching without realizing how much the structure has changed.
 Understanding the framework first prevents confusion when timing becomes critical.

-Before You Begin: Buyer Expectations
+Before You Begin: Buyer Expectations.

 The Market Environment Has Shifted